LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

   df = pd.read_html(str(table), header=1)[0]
 ```

-Below, we find the dataset having many useless columns thus we have to tide up.
+Finally, we received a cross-sectional data table that provides observations in rows and different variables (e.g. Grade, Credits, Attempt, Module_nr) in the columns.
+However, since we have some columns that do not provide utility, we are going to tide up!

 ![df.head()](/assets/images/posts/25_05_20/1_4_df.png)

-Finally, we received a cross-sectional data table that provides observations in rows and different variables (e.g. Grade, Credits, Attempt, Module_nr and much more needless variables)

 ### 2. Wrangle Dangle Ding Dong!
 #### 2.1 Clean Data is good Data
-Since our dataset is quite small it seems relatively easy to structure our data.
+Our dataset is quite small thus it seems relatively easy to structure the data.
 We face several problems:
   1. Many variables that do not make sense
   2. German column names